Illumina/agg/README.md

 Copyright (c) 2016, Illumina, Inc. All rights reserved.

-The agg source code is provided under the [GPLv3 license] (LICENSE).
+The agg source code is provided under the [GPLv3 license](LICENSE).

 ### Summary